cianjinks/MandelbrotViewerCPP/README.md

 ## Download

-Version 1.0 can be fonund on the releases tab.
+Version 1.0 can be found on the releases tab.

 ## Building from Source